SAP/fundamental-tools/doc/exposure/README.md

 3. Factors like timeline, ABAP code maintainability and refactoring effors shall be considered when keeping the old ABAP code or writing the new one.

-### ABAP Model How-To
+### ABAP API How-To

-Use RAP, CDS, BAPIs or any other model, sustainable and maintainable in a time interval of interest, following few practical considerations:

-- The ABAP model does not have to be perfect.
+- The ABAP API model does not have to be perfect.
 It should be as much as possible consistent, versatile and performant, offering a useful set of business functions.

 - Inconsistencies, like different field names used in CREATE and READ ABAP structures for example, can be rectified at higher levels.
 Try not to propagate such inconsistencies, making the ABAP model as good as possible and practically feasible.